 Name and Date

 Class Period and Whyville ID

 What was this activity about?

 What did you need to know to succeed?

-What new questions did you think of while playing this activity?
+What new questions did you think of while playing?

-What is a megawatt-hour?
+How many acres per megawatt are needed to

+generate power using solar as compared to using

+hydroelectric?

+How many grams of emissions per kilowatt-hour are

+needed to generate power using wind as compared

+to using coal?

+How much money per megawatt-hour is needed to

+generate power using nuclear as compared to using

+natural gas?

-Name a real world career that is related to what you learned today.
+Name a real world career that is related to what you

+learned today.

 Do you care about what you learned?
-Is it relevant to your life?
+Is it relevant

+to your life?
 Why or why not?
-(The only wrong answer is no answer.)